GreenstoneMedia/LaravelBoiler/readme.md

 with any questions about the project.
 Happy Coding!

 The first week project encompassed installing the Laracogs Starter Kit with Bootstrap.
-To get the final result up and running, just clone this project and then run `composer install && yarn && gulp`
+To get the final result up and running, just clone this project and then run

+    composer install
+    yarn
+    gulp
+    php artisan migrate --seed

 Requirements for this development environment include having the following resources available on your machine.
 See the resources section at the end of this file for links on installation steps for any of the packages.